tmcybers/Latest-Cyber-News/README.md

   ## Script developed and writted on python 3.

-  # Usage [from any shell, terminal both linux and laso windows WSL]
+  # Usage \from any shell, terminal both linux and also Windows/WSL\

-  * Make sure you have python 3 installed
+  * Make sure you have python 3 installed --v ---version

  ```
   python3 latestCyberNews.py